If you're looking for broadband but don't want to commit to a lengthy tie-in then short-term

 What might I miss out on by not having a traditional contract deal?

-This involves using your smartphone as an internet hub.
-You use the data that you receive on your mobile phone as though it's your wifi hotspot, essentially extending your phone's internet access so that it can be reached from your
+Wi-Fi hotspot, essentially extending your phone's internet access so that it can be reached from your

 Using a dongle

 - A dongle is a small modem stick that fits into the USB port on your computer or laptop.
 It allows

 you to access mobile internet, much like a larger modem would, but it's often limited in terms of data